Ross65536/adc-middleware/README.md

 - `app.synchronizePasswordHash`: The sha256 hash of the password protecting the synchronization endpoint.
 See below how to generate.

 Optional:
-- `server.servlet.context-path`: The base path of the middleware API, used to forward requests.
+- `server.servlet.context-path`: The base path of the middleware API.
 Defaults to: `/airr/v1`
-- `server.port`: The middleware server port, defaults to `8080`
+- `server.port`: The middleware server port, defaults to `80`
 - `app.adcCsvConfigPath`: The path for the CSV config file containing the custom fields configuration.
 Example `./field-mapping.csv`.
 Defaults to the file `src/main/resources/field-mapping.csv`.
 See below for structure of file.

 Optional Dev: